uthpalaherath/uthpalaherath.github.io/_pages/projects.md

 # Projects

-Here's a collection of some projects I've been working on.
-Some of them are with research collaboratos from around the world.
-They range from Density Functional Theory (DFT) pre and post processing tools to handy scripts that make everyday life smoother.
+The following is a list of individual and collaborative research projects.
-Please feel free to contact me about any of them.
-More projects can be found on my [Github](https://github.com/uthpalaherath) along with Github organizations I've contributed to.
+More projects can be found on my [Github](https://github.com/uthpalaherath) along with Github organizations I have contributed to.

 {% include feature_row id="feature_row1" type="left" %}
 {% include feature_row id="feature_row2" type="left" %}